How to Use Server-Side Tools

 • BM25 (tool_search_tool_bm25_20251119): Allows Claude to use natural language queries to search for tools.

 Then, set defer_loading: true on tools that should not load immediately.
-The model calls the tool search tool when it needs them.
+The model calls the tool search tool when it needs those tools.
 Both tool search variants search tool names, descriptions, argument names, and argument descriptions.
 Note the following about tool search:

 • The tool search tool itself must not have "defer_loading": true.